taoqili/myfaveTT/README.md

 To download all your ❤️ Likes, install the chrome extension [myfaveTT](https://chrome.google.com/webstore/detail/myfavett/gmajiifkcmjkehmngbopoobeplhoegad).

-In addition, if you want to download all videos from people you follow, install the chrome extension [myfaveTT supplement](https://chrome.google.com/webstore/detail/myfavett-supplement/dlcakmecakodcebofdinjmalkdoekkmc) too.
+In addition, if you also want to download all videos from people you follow, install the chrome extension [myfaveTT supplement](https://chrome.google.com/webstore/detail/myfavett-supplement/dlcakmecakodcebofdinjmalkdoekkmc) too.

 > Therefore you can download all videos from any particular user, if you have followed that user.